DevManagerFML/journey/README.md

 Step 4: Make first post

-Step 5: Create a place to start documenting all this stuff (here wea re in Git)
+Step 5: Create a place to start documenting all this stuff (here we are in Git)